 Within each class is literacy poster that details the marking symbols that all follow.
 This is to ensure a consistent approach by teachers and students when marking pieces of work.
 It is used in teacher, peer and self-assessments.

 DEAR – an acronym for ‘Drop Everything And Read’ – is an initiative that promotes reading across the school.
-For KS3, there is one lesson a day which begins with students reading for 10 minutes; in English lessons for KS3 and KS4, this takes place in every lesson.
+For KS3 pupils, every lesson begins with students reading for 10 minutes.
+In KS4 every English lesson will start with 10 minutes of quiet reading.
 Teachers also aim to do the same to model good practice for the students.
 This promotes a positive aspect to reading so that they enjoy it; at the same time it creates a relaxed and calming start to the lesson, which allows them to develop a focus.
 It has proved immensely successful, with more books being borrowed from the library than ever before.
+Here are our suggested reading lists for each stage of KS3:

 Within KS3 English, students have one library lesson a fortnight.
 Here, they explore particular elements in regards to reading; this ranges from exploring genre and themes in novels, to learning new vocabulary and creating character profiles and book reviews.
 During Year 7 and Year 8 library lessons, there is also the opportunity to take tests on books they have read via Accelerated Reader.